tartley/resume/README.md

 It must make this assertion clearly and boldly within 10 seconds.
 To be effective, you must focus on the employer's needs, not yours.
-What does the person doing the hiring deperately want?
+What does the person doing the hiring desperately want?

 * Productive
 * Take ownership of nailing down requirements, architecture and design.